jofuelo/multimodal_emotion_detector/README.md

 The neural networks corresponding to the three used modalities are private.
 The ones available publicly in this repository are deteriorated versions of the original ones.
 <h3>Additional functionalities</h3>
 The app also allows to record live sessions of emotion detection and download the video afterwards.

+In order to make it more visual and identify the emotions easily, each emotion is related in the app with one color and one emoji:
+ - Anger -> Red
+ - Disgust -> Green
+ - Fear -> Purple
+ - Happiness -> Yellow
+ - Sadness -> Blue
+ - Surprise -> Orange
+ - Neutral -> White
 <h3>Available app</h3>
 A lite version of this app is available at: https://tfm-emotions.herokuapp.com/emotions/ As heroku free plan limits the memory available, this public version only includes the facial emotion, which is in fact the most representative one.